justdoit0823/notes/python/code-sample/how-the-write-function-in-python-runs-as-fast-as-that-in-c/how-the-write-function-in-python-runs-as-fast-as-that-in-c.md

 }
 ```

-This function is very simple.
+This function is quite simple.
 Firstly, it checks the `count` size, then calls `write` api, finally checks whether error has occurred and return written count.

 In python interpreter, pure c function is executed without native python stack frame overhead.
 Normally it can be executed faster than pure python function.
-In this benchmark, the most hottest operation is `os.write`, which runs as fast as c version `write`.
+In this benchmark, the hottest operation is `os.write`, which runs as fast as c version `write`.
 Therefore the total time makes a little difference.
-Moreover the program's writing speed is limited to the disk device.
-However the disk device is saturated and can't write faster longer.

 In conslusion, any program's writing speed is limited to the storage device.
-When the storage device is not saturated, writing speed is direct proportion to program's execution speed.
+When the storage device is not saturated, the writing speed is direct proportion to program's execution speed.
+Once the disk device is saturated, program can't write faster longer.

 Reference